21 Social Media Portfolio Examples & The Guide to Build Yours

 - We’ll be waiting for you with a site already set up.
 It’ll have a home, an about, and a contact page, and we’ll even generate a personalized tagline for you.
 You can rewrite it if you want, or just leave it as it is.

 - Upload a picture of yourself to your home page.
 This will be people’s first impression of you and a photo will help make a more personal connection.

 - Add your projects to the bottom of your home page.
 Follow the prompts or paste in your pre-written case studies and illustrate them with a few images.
 Just like we outlined above.

 - Write your about page and fill in your contact information.
 Once someone’s done reading through your projects, they might want to learn more about you or get in touch.
-So tell them about yourself and make it easy for them to reach out.
+So tell them about yourself, potentially add your social media manager resume and make it easy for them to reach out.

 And there you have it —a complete portfolio website, in 5 easy steps.
 Do you want to give it a try?
 Sign up to Copyfolio today and create your own social media portfolio for free!

 Copywriter, social media marketer & social media specialist portfolios